-Ventolin is $51 dollars cheaper in Panama or almost six times cheaper than in the U.S.
+Ventolin is $55 dollars cheaper in Panama or six and a half times cheaper than in the U.S.

 Low-cost healthcare benefits are built in for retirees in some countries, including Panama among them, the Pensionado Programme provides specific healthcare-related benefits and discounts.
 One of the medical benefits is a 10% discount on prescription medications in pharmacies and some over-the-counter medications.
 Nanette Witmer, IL’s Chiriqui Correspondent explains, “Many people don’t realize that these discounts are by law given to all who qualify by age—including expats as well as Panamanians.
 When women reach the age of 55 and men 60, they can automatically start using the benefits that the Pensionado provides.
 The law covers anyone who has permanent residence in Panama, no matter what visa they have residence under.”

 Used in the treatment of hypothyroidism, enlarged thyroid glands, and thyroid cancer.